Franschhoek, South Africa

 Franschhoek weather is mild in winter too: the rainy season runs from May till August, with July and August the wettest months.
 Winter temperatures range from minimum 8°C (48F) to maximum 19°C (66F).
 You may find the cooler months of June, July and August actually more pleasant for sight-seeing and wine-tasting and the winter landscape with its snow-dusted mountains definitely has its own special beauty.
 Autumn/winter treats include the Franschhoek Literary Festival in May and the Bastille Festival in July.
 This is also the time to revel in the freshness of the air, cosy log fires and delicious afternoon teas!

-For summer visits, light clothing is essential as it can feel very warm in the Franschhoek Valley.
-And don’t forget your swimsuit for making the most of the pool!
+For summer holidays in Franschhoek, light clothing is essential and don’t forget your swimsuit for making the most of the pool.
 But temperatures often fall in the evening, so to enjoy alfresco dining or nightcaps under the stars, a light jacket, sweater or wrap is recommended.
 Hats, sunglasses and sunscreen are also must-haves for this time of year.
-In Winter, short sleeves may sometimes still be worn, but generally we recommend a sweater, cardigan or jacket for day wear and something a little warmer for the cooler evenings.
-Suitable footwear and light raincoats are desirable for wetter days and more substantial outdoor clothing is needed if activities such as hiking or cycling are planned!

 Please note that La Residence and the Villas in the Vineyard have no dress code: you are free to wear whatever you prefer.